 Nourish - How to Put Together and Use a Natural First Aid Kit – Part Two

-Aloe Vera Gel – either use the fresh gel from the plant or buy a tube of it and keep it in the fridge to instantly soothe burnt, itchy or irritated skin.
+Aloe vera is top of the list when it comes to natural first aid kits.
+Either use the fresh gel from the plant or buy a tube of it and keep it in the fridge to instantly soothe burnt, itchy or irritated skin.
 (It doesn’t have to be in the fridge, it can also be carried with you on the road.
 The fridge option is just to give the additional benefit of being cold).

 A side note, if you’re out in the heat and struggle with prickly heat, aloe is your go-to guy here too.

-Lavender – a very versatile essential oil to help ease sunburn.
+Lavender is a very versatile essential oil to help ease sunburn.

-4. Take a cool bath, with cider vinegar and Lavender Essential Oil and or Peppermint oil to promote healing and help “take the heat out.”
+- Take a cool bath, with cider vinegar and Lavender Essential Oil and or Peppermint oil to promote healing and help “take the heat out”.

 Cuts, Scrapes and Grazes